dibg/sheepit-scraper/README.md

 * Dashboard with sorting and monitoring graphs

 ## Installation & Execution
-This project is writen in python 3.x with linux environment in mind.
-In windows please use wsl to follow along: https://docs.microsoft.com/en-us/windows/wsl/install-win10
+This project is writen in python 3.x with a Linux environment in mind.
+For Windows please use WSL to follow along: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 * Clone the project `git clone https://github.com/dibg/sheepit-scraper.git`
 * Change directory `cd sheepit-scraper`
 * You will need to provide your login information into credentials.py